Batavia (region): Roman era

 During the Roman Empire there was a civitas of the Batavians, a Germanic tribe.
-It was described as a large island between rivers in the Rhine-Meuse delta, the modern equivalent of Betuwe.
-The Batavians shared the island with the Canninefates, to their west near the coast.
-Their Roman city was Nijmegen.
+It was described as a large island between rivers in the Rhine-Meuse delta, roughly equivalent to modern Betuwe.
+The Batavians shared the island with the Germanic Canninefates, to their west near the coast.
+The Romans founded Nijmegen during the first century B.C., atop a military encampment they had established there.

-The name was also mentioned by Pliny the Elder, and it played a role in the account by Tacitus of the Germanic uprising of 68.
+The name Batavia was also mentioned by Pliny the Elder, and it played a role in the account by Tacitus of the Germanic uprising of 68.
 He said that "In the Rhine itself, nearly 100 mi in length, Batavia is the most famous island of the Batavi and the Canninefates".

-Its later Roman history is attested by Ammianus Marcellinus who mentions the Frankish Salians as a people living there.
+Its later Roman history is attested by Ammianus Marcellinus, who mentions the Frankish Salians as a people living there.
 Zosimus is the only classical author who claims that they had first crossed the Rhine during the Roman upheavals and subsequent Germanic breakthrough in 260 AD.
-Both authors agree that from Batavia they were pushed south, into Toxandria.
+Both authors agree that the Salians were pushed south from Batavia into Toxandria.